Bixby Voice UK Guide: What you really need to know

 Related: What is Bixby?

-The news doesn’t necessarily come as a surprise – not with the Galaxy Note 8 launch looming.
+The news doesn’t necessarily come as a surprise – not now that new flagship the Galaxy Note 8 has been revealed.

 Samsung has been prepping Bixby Voice for global rollout for some time now, with a recent update of Samsung’s official Contacts app quietly revealing “Bixby English global launching” under the ‘What’s new’ section of the build notes.